Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

 A single instance of SHA3-256 function processes input message at the rate of ``136 byte / 1104 cycles`` at 306.65MHz.

-The hardware resource utilizations of SHA3-256 is listed in :numref:`tab1SHA3256` below:
+The hardware resource utilizations of SHA3-256 are listed in :numref:`tab1SHA3256` below:

 .. _tab1SHA3256: